MrEricL/ban-automatic-waffles/README.md

 We plan to use d3 to create animated transitions between graphs as well as to create the graphs/heatmaps themselves.

-For our Info:
-./log.sh firstL "added x, y, z"

 ## Credits

 We are using the US map from [this example](http://bl.ocks.org/NPashaP/a74faf20b492ad377312) as a base.